yt-project/unyt/docs/usage.rst

-The top-level :mod:`unyt` namespace defines both a number of useful functions as well as a number of units and physical constants populated from the :mod:`unyt.unit_symbols` and :mod:`unyt.physical_constants` namespaces you can use to attach units to NumPy arrays and other common python data container types like ``list`` and ``tuple``.
+The top-level :mod:`unyt` namespace defines both a number of useful functions as well as a number of units and physical constants populated from the :mod:`unyt.unit_symbols` and :mod:`unyt.physical_constants` namespaces you can use to attach units to NumPy arrays and other common Python data container types like ``list`` and ``tuple``.
 For an exhaustive listing of units and physical constants defined in :mod:`unyt`, see :ref:`unit-listing`.